KidneyOS/KidneyOS/src/threading/Readme.md

 ### Running a New Thread

-A brand new thread has three different stack frames allocated in the following order (bottom of stack to top):
+A brand new thread has two different stack frames allocated in the following order (bottom of stack to top):

-* `RunThreadContext`.
-    This stack frame will actually run the function that the thread is specified to run.
-    It also puts us in a safe place by enabling interrupts for the thread and safely exiting once a thread ends execution.
 * `PrepareThreadContext`.
     This is a stack frame that performs some cleanup of arguments to facilitate the next stack frame.
 * `SwitchThreadsContext`.